 The caveat is that it is slower than RAM since data is written to the disk.
 However, it provides valuable safety against out-of-memory situations.

-I typically configure swap space on servers with SSD or NVMe storage.
-On older hardware, I prefer to add more RAM instead.
+Personal Tip: I usually configure swap space on servers with SSD or NVMe storage.
+On older machines, adding more RAM is often the better choice.

 First, check if your server already has existing swap space by running: